J3698/j3698.github.io/_posts/2021-09-19-opencv-ai-kit-writing-a-model-pipeline.markdown

 At this point, we can get models on the OAK-1 very easily with the code we've setup (by running just one script!).

 Though it seems this step was easy, I definitely lost many hours earlier this year trying to get this to work.
 I think a big part of this is because depthAI and the OAK-1 is very young (I backed the kickstarter a bit over a year ago).
 This means that some of the things that I got working more recently were a huge pain back in March.
 For one, the blob converter and model optimizer did not all show up in all versions of OpenVINO.
 Additionally, I ran into wierd compatibility issues that I could not figure out.
-I also ended up digging through the depthai C and Python code back then to try to find the usage that I wanted.
+I also ended up having to dig through the depthai C and Python code back then to try to find the usage that I wanted.

 But trying to do all of that more recently, it just seems to work, and the documentation is much clearer.
 Which in retrospect, is to be expected of a budding project.